 FSVC began working in Tajikistan in 2019 amidst a domestic banking crisis.
 With funding from the U.S. Department of State, FSVC has been supporting efforts to increase financial stability, integrity and inclusion in Tajikistan.
 Specifically, the program focuses on the following objectives: 1) strengthen monetary policy and risk management practices at the National Bank of Tajikistan (NBT) to promote financial stability; and 2) improve government and private sector anti-money laundering (AML) compliance and diversify correspondent banking relationships.

-The overall goal of the program is to increase financial stability, integrity and inclusion in Tajikistan.
-To do so, FSVC is providing technical assistance to different departments at the NBT and to private financial institutions (namely, banks and microfinance institutions).
-The program currently focuses on the following objectives:
+The overall goal of the program was to increase financial stability, integrity and inclusion in Tajikistan.
+To do so, FSVC provided technical assistance to different departments at the NBT and to private financial institutions (namely, banks and microfinance institutions).
+The program focused on the following objectives:

 Objective 1: Strengthen Monetary Policy and Risk Management Practices at NBT to Promote Financial Stability